esamford/Duplicate_Image_Remover/README.md

    have not been tested for similarity yet.

 ## Limitations ##
 * When choosing to delete a file, the program cannot send the file directly to the Recycle Bin.
-Any files deleted using this program will skip the Recycle Bin and be deleted *permenantly!*
+All files deleted using this program will skip the Recycle Bin and be deleted *permenantly!*

 * The program can only compare JPEG and PNG images.
 You must convert images of any other image format into one of these types before comparing them.